 How to Install the pixel on your website

-There are three ways to install the Facebook Pixel on your website.
-They are:
+There are three ways to install the Facebook Pixel on your website:

 - Use an integration or tag manager